jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 about one-fifth the size it would have, had we written in Java.

 And these are the points of my talk.
 This is what I want.
-This is a stakeholder saying, "this is what we get by by choosing Clojure."
+This is a stakeholder saying, "this is what we get by choosing Clojure."
 Faster time to market, better quality.
 We avoid coupling problems that make it difficult for us to change.
 And we have a smaller code base.

 [Time 0:12:05]